OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

 ## Next steps

 Open the Code Editor and try out some of our [Sample scripts for Office Scripts in Excel](../resources/samples/excel-samples.md).
-You can also visit [Scripting Fundamentals for Office Scripts in Excel](../develop/scripting-fundamentals.md) to learn more about creating Office Scripts.
+You can also visit [Fundamentals for Office Scripts in Excel](../develop/scripting-fundamentals.md) to learn more about creating Office Scripts.

 The next series of Office Scripts tutorials focus on using Office Scripts with Power Automate.
 Learn more about the advantages combining the two platforms in [Run Office Scripts with Power Automate](../develop/power-automate-integration.md) or try the [Call scripts from a manual Power Automate flow](excel-power-automate-manual.md) tutorial to create a Power Automate flow that uses an Office Script.